 Sounds~Write (S-W) http://www.sounds-write.co.uk/

 This scripted linguistic phonics programme is DfE (England) validated for use as a whole-class programme in YR/KS1.
-It has also been quality assured and formally endorsed by the DfE of Western Australia.
+It has also been quality assured and formally endorsed by the DfE of Western Australia and approved by the Colorado Department of Education (USA) as an evidence-based phonics provider.

-– An online Vocabulary and Spelling course (with manual) for whole-class teaching throughout KS2 (years 3-6) This course builds on KS1 linguistic phonics.
-It includes morphology, etymology and multi-syllable word building and is open to teachers who have completed S-W’s KS1 course.
+– £.
+An online Vocabulary and Spelling course (with manual) for whole-class teaching throughout KS2 (years 3-6): this course builds on KS1 linguistic phonics.
+It includes morphology, etymology and polysyllable word building and is open to teachers who have completed S-W’s KS1 phonics training.

 – FREE online ‘Help your child to read and write’ Part 1 (Initial Code Units 1-7): a practical course for parents/carers/homeschoolers: teach your rising 4-6 yr. old child how to read and spell.